Slurm job scheduler and MATLAB in terminal¶

 .

-It is also possible to run configCluster
+At most clusters, it is possible to run configCluster

 (without “.sh”) on the MATLAB command line; for NSC, this is the only way to run the configuration program.